 1. Sample tracking software reduces human error

-Sample tracking software has features specifically dedicated to set up rules and restrictions regarding data creation/import and editing.
+Sample management software has features specifically dedicated to set up rules and restrictions regarding data creation/import and editing.
 For example, perhaps the volume of a particular sample type should always be a positive number, or the Sample ID is a required field?
 These features give teams the ability to structure their sample data in a way that makes sense for them.
 A good sample management software will have the flexibility to allow users to define their own data structures and processes to match the actual lab work, instead of the other way around.

 2. Spreadsheets lack robust security and permissions